How a simple technology will help reduce methane emissions in Ghana’s rice farms.

 “I spend so much time irrigating my rice farm and have just little control over the water I use.
 I mostly process and apply rice husk as fertilizer, and I think the effect of this is not optimal as this gets washed away most of the time, but I don’t know how to solve this challenge”, Kojo added.

-Research shows that by 2050, million hectares of currently lowland irrigated rice cultivations will experience water scarcity due to the flooding method.
+Research shows that by 2050, millions of hectares of currently lowland irrigated rice cultivations will experience water scarcity due to the flooding method.
 What most farmers like Kojo don’t know is that flooded water on the crop field prevents oxygen from penetrating the soil.
 This produces an ideal condition for bacteria referred to as methanogenic archaea to continue to grow.
 The methanogens subsequently emit methane gas into the atmosphere, causing 1 million premature deaths every year.
 The longer the flooding lasts, the more those bacteria build up.

 Methane is a dangerous gas and a huge contributor to global warming.
 Its emissions account for 8% of global warming as a result of human actions from agriculture practices like rice cultivation with the flooding method being practiced by Kojo and several farmers.